Integrated Airline Transport Pilot Licence (IATPL) Program

 Overview and Curriculum

-Our IATPL Program is an sixteen-month full time training program that runs from September to December.
-Students accepted into the Program attend class five days per week, normally ground school in the morning and flight training in the afternoon.
+Our IATPL Program is an eighteen to twenty-month full time training program that commences every September.
+Students accepted into the Program attend class five days per week, normally ground school in the afternoon and flight training in the morning.
 The highly structured Program delivers over 1000 hours of instruction including ground school, flight and simulator training (FTD), industry tours and networking opportunities.
 Reinforcement of skills is accomplished through the use of labs, workshops and multi-crew simulator exercises.

 The Program follows the IATPL ground school and flight training syllabus prescribed by Transport Canada for airline pilot licencing.
 Our advanced airline training curriculum has been patterned after aircrew training programs recommended by Airline Transport Association of Canada (ATAC) and mandated by Transport Canada.
 The Program also includes classes on “getting a job after graduation”.